ac2cz/telem_radio/README.md

 To build telem_radio clone this git repository to a local machine.
 telem_radio uses the jack audio server.
-Install jack with apt or the equivalent on you machine: sudo apt install jackd sudo apt install libjack-dev
+Install jack with apt or the equivalent on you machine:

+sudo apt install jackd
+sudo apt install libjack-dev

-cd to the Debug or Release directories.
+cd to the Debug or Release directories and type.
-Type make all to build
+make all

+This should build the executable.
 You should then be able to run telem-radio -h and it will print usage.

 cd to the env directory and start the jack server with the start scriopt.
 Then run telem_radio from either the Debug or Release directories.
 It should print the name and version, then indicate that the audio loop is running.
 Audio should be copied from the